Tummy Tuck FAQs

 The patient’s own belly button is preserved— it is brought out through a new opening in the skin, once the extra skin has been removed.

-A tummy tuck generally takes 2 ½ to 3 hours, depending on the patient.
+A tummy tuck procedure generally takes 2 ½ to 3 hours, depending on the patient.